PatrickInFrontEnd/PatrickInFrontEnd/README.md

 </br>

 ### Projects I've been working on recently:
+- OMS 2.0 (Orders management system) - platform for managing orders related to the real estate market
+- E-commerce platform for filmmakers
+- SaaS: cybersecurity platform for big companies
 - Magazine for youths - blog page with interactive elements (books simulator reading)
-- Planner for english teachers - landing page that included internationalization
+- Planner for English teachers - a landing page that included internationalization
-- SaaS: cybersecurity platform for big companies
-- E-commerce platform for filmmakers

 </br>
 </br>
 </br>